felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 l = nn.layers.DenseLayer(l, name='out', num_units=n_classes, nonlinearity=nn.nonlinearities.softmax)
 {% endhighlight %}

-Interestingly comparing with SGD, the ADAM optimizer led to more stable validation loss.
-Also, comparing to the 19-layer OxfordNet, the 67-layer ResNet was faster per epoch but slower to reach similar validation loss.
+Interestingly, comparing with SGD, the ADAM optimizer led to more stable validation loss.
+Also, comparing with the 19-layer OxfordNet, the 67-layer ResNet was faster per epoch but slower to reach similar validation loss.
 However I have not confirmed if it was simply because of unoptimized learning rates.

 At the end, I still had a lot of questions about how to best apply residual training to neural network.
 For example, if residual learning is so effective, would learning the residual of the residual error be even more effective (shortcut of shortcut layer)?
 Why does the optimizer has difficulty learning the original mapping in the first place?
 Can we combine ResNet with Highway Network?
 If the degradation problem is largely overcome, are the existing regularization techniques (maxout, dropout, l2 etc.) still applicable?

 ### 5.2 Inception v3

-Following the success I had with ResNet, I decided to also the replicate the other top performer of the ILSVRC challenge -- [Inception v3](http://arxiv.org/pdf/1512.00567v3.pdf).
+Following the success I had with ResNet, I decided to also replicate the other top performer of the ILSVRC challenge -- [Inception v3](http://arxiv.org/pdf/1512.00567v3.pdf).

 I tried to train the Inception net with no modification to the configuration at all except to add a dropout before the last layer, and no surprises it overfitted very quickly.
 Then I removed some of the "modules" to reduce its size, but I found the network still overfitted significantly.
 Note that I did not attempt to reduce the filter size because I was not sure how were the number of filters were derived in the first place.